ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 **de Haulleville et al. (2018).
 Fourteen years of anthropization dynamics in the Uapaca bojeri Baill. forest of Madagascar.
 Landscape and Ecological Engineering**

 We thank Reviewer 3 for this reference.
+We have read it but we found it difficult to add it to the reference list.

 **I thereby recommend the paper to be accepted for publication.**